What is Focus On?

 - How can we use technology effectively to improve feedback?
 What works?
 Staff and students give their views.

-Our leaflet provides further information about the films including details of the contributors.
+Our leaflet provides further information about the films including the details of the contributors.

-Held in March, 100 staff and students from 15 institutions, as well as colleagues from the school sector, shared their practice on, ‘What's worked and what hasn't?
+In March 2018, we held an event with staff and students from Scottish institutions and colleagues from the school sector.
+This provided an opportunity to shared their practice on, ‘What's worked and what hasn't?
 (2013-2017).
 We have published all resources from this event below.

 - Focus On: Feedback from Assessment (PPTX, 8.72MB)